lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/Pseudo-Elements.md

   );
 }),
 ```

+In this instance, we chose to use a small self-hosted IcoMoon font so the icon can easily be
+recolored and grow with text size.
+Images could be used as well, and set via background image.

+### Pseudo-Element Defining a Separator

 Here is another example where we transform a breadcrumb separator that switches between `before` and
 `after` depending upon `html` direction.
 The class `breadcrumb-list-item` is applied to the token.